nadanai263/nadanai263.github.io/_posts/2018-11-14-Getting Twitter Data with Python.md

 layout: post
 title: "Getting Twitter data with Python"
 date: 2018-11-14
+description: A journey of a million steps begins with one... and so I begin my with my first post in the new world of data science!
+In this tutorial, I will demonstrate how to scrape, or obtain, data from Twitter, and do some simple analysis on the results.

 ---

 A journey of a million steps begins with one... and so I begin my with my first post in the new world of data science!
 In this tutorial, I will demonstrate how to scrape, or obtain, data from Twitter, and do some simple analysis on the results.